Guide to investment property loans

 However, the rules are a little stricter for an investment property loan than for a mortgage on your primary home.
 For instance, you likely need 15-20% down instead of 3-5%.
 And your credit score will need to be in the high 600s or 700s.

-If you’re planning to buy an investment property in the near future, here’s what you need to know.
+If you’re planning to buy a real estate investment property in the near future, here’s what you need to know.

 In this article (Skip to...)